How to teach writing skills to ESL and EFL students

 One of the headaches that the teachers of English in EFL and ESL classrooms face is how to teach writing.
-It is one of the skills that require from the students not only to be equipped with the necessary skills but also to be motivated.
+It is one of the skills that require students not only to be equipped with the necessary skills but also to be motivated.
 For most people writing is a painful process.
-It necessitates a training and patience.
+It necessitates training and patience.

 What is writing?

 Before dealing with how to teach writing, let’s first see what is meant by ‘writing’.
 In this article, writing is seen as :

 a purposeful human activity whereby the writer intends to communicate content – represented with conventional signs and symbols – to an audience (i.e. reader).

 In the above definition five elements are of paramount importance:

 - The writer (who)

 - The content (what)

 - The audience (for whom)

 In addition to the above elements, writing involves many processes, including, the generation and organization of ideas, drafting, revising, and editing.